donotdespair/donotdespair/README.md

 In his research, he investigates reliable methods for assessing economic hypotheses.
 For example, he published a series of papers that look at Granger causality in the volatility of financial asset returns and macroeconomic aggregates that exhibit non-linear dynamics.
 Recently, he has worked on methods for using data to verify and compare alternative monetary policy theories represented as structural time series models.

 He works as a Senior Lecturer at the Department of Economics of the University of Melbourne, is a co-founder of the **Bayesian Analysis and Modelling Research Group**, and is a co-organizer of the annual **Melbourne Bayesian Econometrics Workshop** and the **BAM Summer Workshop**.
+He co-organises the [European Seminar on Bayesian Econometrics](https://mbs.edu/esobe) in Melbourne in 2025.

 Tomasz has an extensive teaching portfolio, including developing and lecturing graduate-level subjects, supervising honours, master's, and doctorate students, as well as tutoring programming and project management to his peers.
-In addition, he has developed original materials for the subjects he is currently teaching **Macroeconometrics**, **Quantitative Analysis of Finance 1**, **Advanced Topics in Bayesian Econometrics**, and **Introduction to R** and subjects he used to teach **Financial Econometrics**, and **Quantitative Analysis of Finance 2**.
+He is currently lecturing **Quantitative Methods 1**, **Advanced Topics in Bayesian Econometrics**, and **Introduction to R**.
+In addition, he has developed original materials for the subjects he used to teach, including **Macroeconometrics**, **Quantitative Analysis of Finance 1**, **Quantitative Analysis of Finance 2**, and **Financial Econometrics**.

 He is an author of **R** packages [**bsvars**: Bayesian Estimation of Structural Vector Autoregressive Models](https://cran.r-project.org/package=bsvars) and [**bsvarSIGNs**: Bayesian SVARs with Sign, Zero, and Narrative Restrictions](https://cran.r-project.org/package=bsvarSIGNs) with fast and efficient algorithms for Bayesian analysis of Structural Vector Autoregressions.
 The packages implement frontier econometric and numerical methods that are coded using **C++**.
 More info at [bsvars.org](https://bsvars.org/).